-Dubbed the Evergreen SkyTrain Extension, Coquitlam’s train network is part of the longest fully-automated rapid transit line in the world.
+Originally dubbed the Evergreen SkyTrain Extension and now called The Millennium Line , Coquitlam’s train network is part of the longest fully-automated rapid transit line in the world.
 Jump on board the SkyTrain and access City Centre, check out one of the region’s largest shopping centres, head to Koreatown’s North Road or explore Lafarge Lake.
 A gateway to the region, where you go is up to you!

 Coquitlam has four SkyTrain stations and is easily accessible throughout Metro Vancouver.
 It takes approximately 45 minutes to travel to Vancouver by SkyTrain, and 55 minutes to Waterfront Station in downtown Vancouver.

-SkyTrain’s Evergreen Extension connects with the Canada Line for direct access to Vancouver International Airport (YVR) in Richmond.
+SkyTrain’s Millennium Line connects with the Canada Line for direct access to Vancouver International Airport (YVR) in Richmond.
 Coquitlam is also served by the West Coast Express Commuter Rail and has an extensive local bus network.

 BC Ferries provides year-round vehicle and passenger service connecting coastal communities within B.C.’s Lower Mainland.
 Its fleet of vessels serve 47 locations along the B.C. coast.
 Travellers have the ability to reserve their vehicles in advance.

-There are two ferry terminals easily accessible from Coquitlam:
+There are two ferry terminals accessible from Coquitlam:

 Coquitlam is an easy 40-minute drive from downtown Vancouver, winding your way along the coast via the scenic Barnet Highway.
 Centrally located, this city offers convenient access via Highway 1 (Trans Canada Hwy.) or Highway 7 (Lougheed Hwy.) and the Port Mann Bridge connects Coquitlam to Surrey in just minutes.
 It’s also a quick trip to the Fraser Valley with easy access to multiple border crossings.

 Joining a car-share co-op offers the flexibility of a vehicle if you don’t have one with you during your stay.
-Two companies – Modo and Zipcar – have vehicles stationed in Coquitlam.
+Modo has vehicles stationed in Coquitlam.
 You can reserve their vehicles by the hour or day.

 There are four border crossings from the U.S. to enter Canada, all within a one-hour drive to Coquitlam.
 They offer 24-hour service year-round with NEXUS lanes, commercial vehicles are allowed at all hours and dedicated FAST lanes.
 Locations include: